Cocoom/Cocoom.github.io/docs/guide/msteams-app/consult.md

 This section discusses in detail all the intricacies of consulting and interacting with publications and shares.

-## Navigate with Threads
+## Navigate with Channels

-The thematic threads are used to navigate within Cocoom.
+The thematic channels are used to navigate within Cocoom.
 They allow you to filter knowledge into different categories.

-A publication or a share must be linked to a single thematic thread.
+A publication or a share must be linked to a single thematic channel.

-A thematic thread is characterized by :
+A thematic channel is characterized by :

 - name
 - description (optional)